 To terminate data recording press the Stop button.
 The Logger automatically saves a file with extension TFD to the computer's hard disk.

 Auto File Name

-If you would like to enable the option to automatically compose file names based on tool, header and acquisition details click the file naming options button in the file naming options button in the file naming options button is a standard standa
+If you would like to enable the option to automatically compose file names based on tool, header and acquisition details click the file naming options button .
+An options dialog unit (Figure 3.38) will open.